+Specification

+2-3g

+Room temperature

-Parameter Specification Quantity of dark chocolate for evaluation per tasting 2-3g Temperature of the dark chocolate sample at the time of sensory evaluation Room temperature Palate cleanser between sensory evaluation of a sample Non-yeast, unsalted and flavourless water crackers and warm water at 40-50°C (104-122°F) Flavour attributes (core and complementary) to be evaluated Glossary of terms Scale for intensity of flavour attributes and global quality 0-10
+Non-yeast, unsalted and flavourless water crackers and warm water at 40-50°C (104-122°F)

+Glossary of terms

+0-10

 19.3.1 Dark chocolate samples

 - For the production of dark chocolate see Chapter 13, 'Processing cacao nibs into mass' and Chapter 14, 'Processing cacao mass into dark chocolate'. - The dark chocolate samples should be stored properly, ensuring they are well crystallised.
 They should be kept inside a sealed container or bag that is both odour-free and impermeable to moisture and oxygen.
 This will help prevent any loss of aromas and maintain the quality of the samples. - It is recommended to evaluate a maximum of 12 chocolate samples per day, with no more than six samples in a single session.
 These numbers can be adjusted based on the assessors' experience.
 For instance, they can be divided into two sessions of six samples or three sessions of four samples.
 The timing between sessions should take into account meal times and other food-related breaks.
 It is important to note that sensory evaluation should not be conducted immediately after a meal.